carbaior/sescc/README.md

 https://www.youtube.com/@CarlosBaiget

-## **sescc** aims to settle ONCE AND FOREVER the EXACT <ins>astronomical dating</ins> of Ptolemy's Almagest
+## **sescc** is at tool for the  <ins>astronomical dating</ins> of Ptolemy's Almagest

 sescc is a **generic method** for dating stellar catalogs compiled in ecliptical coordinates.

-sescc is the **first and only method** to find the date of catalog by the speed/error correlation of the stars and uses an static star for frame reference.
+sescc finds the date of catalog by the speed/error correlation of the stars and uses an static star for frame reference.

-sescc provides:

-+ reliably dating the Almagest by latitudes **or LONGITUDES.**
-+ reliably dating the Almagest by **arbitrary groups of TENS to HUNDREDS of its stars.**
-+ PROOF that the Almagest's **LONGITUDES were not COMPUTED, but MEASURED** by Ptolemy himself in 1st-2nd cy CE.
-+ PROOF that the Almagest's **LATITUDES were measured by Hipparchus** himself in -2nd cy.
-+ PROOF that the Almagest includes **later corrections by al-Battani (9 cy) and Regiomontanus (15 cy)**
-+ PROOF that Fomenko,Kalashnikov & Nosovsky's method(1) that points to the medieval period is **HOPELESSLY FLAWED, IF NOT FRAUDULENT**.
-As well as the reason (more info below).
-+ PROOF of **scientific activities** in -2nd cy B.C.
+sescc provides further proof of **scientific activities** in -2nd cy B.C.
 Meaning: knowledge of writing, fractional counting, astronomical reference systems, documentary repositories, a great deal **BEFORE** the 11th century.
 This fact contradicts **THE FUNDAMENTAL AXIOM** of Fomenko and Nosovsky's 'New Chronology,' **rendering it irreparably flawed and requiring a comprehensive reconstruction from its foundations**.

 ## Related research / background: